austozi/selfhosted/RaspberryPiOS/README.md

 swapoff --all
 ```

 Alternatively, a swap file may be created on an external hard disk.
-For example, if the hard disk is mounted at /media/external, the following script can be executed (as superuser) to enable a swap on that hard disk:
+For example, if the hard disk is mounted at /media/external, the following script can be executed (as superuser) to enable a 8 GB swap file on that hard disk:

 ```
 #!/bin/bash -e